 The building is accessible to wheelchairs.
 There are 8 disabled toilets across the school and College site and access to disabled changing facilities.
 The physical environment is reviewed regularly to ensure full accessibility for all.
 We endeavour to remove any barriers to communication through regular review of need.
-Some adaptations to the physical environment include flashing bells to support learners with hearing impairments, lifts in buildings with more than one storey, ramps for wheelchair access and high visibility paint on stairs for young people with visual impairments.
-The school has an Evacuation Chair to support young people with physical disabilities during fire evacuations and training is provided annually for this.
-The school employs a tutor to come in for a day a week to support learners whose first language is not English.
-This tutor helps the school to communicate with parents/carers whose first language is not English.
+Some adaptations to the physical environment include flashing bells to support students with hearing impairments, lifts in buildings with more than one storey, ramps for wheelchair access and high visibility paint on stairs for young people with visual impairments.
+The school has Evacuation Chairs at the top of all staircases to support young people with physical disabilities during fire evacuations and training is provided annually for this.

+The school employs two tutors to come in for a total of 3 days a week to support students whose first language is not English.
+These members of staff also help the school to communicate with parents/carers whose first language is not English.
+These tutors provide small group, individual and in class support.